This article is focused on the most secure way to protect bitcoin and keep it safe from hackers and online scammers.

 So much money being invested in bitcoin more than ever, as well the given that lots of investors are still new to the whole system.
-They may not know so much on how to keep their investments safe and secure.
+They may not know so much about how to keep their investments safe and secure.

 So many hackers are coming up with numerous ways of stealing funds from the system.
 Some of the most prominent online thefts are those that have taken place in plain sight.

-One of the latest hacks rerouted tokens for one wallet to another.
+One of the latest hacks rerouted tokens from one wallet to another.
 All the victims watched as lots of their tokens were stolen from them, and there is absolutely nothing they can do about it.

 After creating a Bitcoin address, you will receive two keys, a public key and a private key just as said above.

-In real instance, the public key is just like your bank account number, which will be used to send money by others to send money to your account.
-The private key is just like your banking app password, which you can use to send the money to other Bitcoin addresses.
+In a real instance, the public key is just like your bank account number, which will be used to send money by others to send money to your account.
+The private key is just like your banking app password, which you can use to send money to other Bitcoin addresses.

 Therefore, the private key should be kept safe and confidential as it’s the only way to access your wallet.